 On the front end, a survey taker (maybe you?) reviews the questions, fills out their responses and submits the form.
 On the back end, we’re celebrating each and every completed form.
 You’ve now contributed one more valuable piece of data that, together with the other responses we’ll receive, can identify patterns to give us a really thorough understanding of where young people stand on the issues that matter most to them.

 Want to be part of this groundbreaking work?
 Are you ready to jump in and make sure your ideas, opinions and insights are heard?
 Amazing.
 If you’re between the ages of 15-29 and live in Canada, we would very much love to hear from you.

 PS.
 Tell your friends to fill out the survey!
 We’d love to hear from them too.

 The purpose of the Pivot 2020 interview is to really take the time to chat about and understand the impact of COVID-19 on individual and collective experiences in different cities.
 These conversations will identify gaps, challenges and opportunities related to the city’s COVID-19 crisis response and recovery from individual viewpoints and experiences.

-Who do we plan to speak with?
-In total, each of our Pivot team members will conduct four interviews across the following:
+Who did we speak with?
+Our Pivot team members conducted interviews across the following:

-Someone outside our network who works for a non-profit (board member, executive directors, non-profit network leaders, coordinators, program managers, arts council directors, etc.)
+With interviewees who work for a non-profit (board member, executive directors, non-profit network leaders, coordinators, program managers, arts council directors, etc.)